 In December, ‘Song of the Year‘, a sort of retrospective show on Dutch national TV with pop music highlights of 2019, broadcasted a bit of A Forest with accompanying text that the band again played a ‘magical show’ at Pinkpop.

-Festival director Jan ‘Mr. Pinkpop’ Smeets told local TV station 1Limburg he was satisfied with the festival, but that the ticket sales were not in proportion to the expensive line-up.
+Festival director Jan ‘Mr. Pinkpop’ Smeets told local TV station 1Limburg he had worried if The Cure’s show wasn’t too long.
+All in all he was satisfied with the festival, save that the ticket sales were not in proportion to the expensive line-up.
 However, figures show that by far most tickets – 56.000 – were sold for Sunday (Cure day) as opposed to 41.000 for Friday (Mumford & Sons) and 47.000 for Monday (Fleetwood Mac).
 So, perhaps you could even say that The Cure once again saved Pinkpop just like they did in 1986 ;-).

 The Cure’s successful Pinkpop performance probably also pushed their chart positions in the very popular annual Top 2000 radio show, which is being compiled from millions of votes.
 All seven Cure entries were climbers, with A Forest on the highest position: number 44.